rust-lang/rustc-pr-tracking/README.md

 You can then run the updater script to populate today's data automatically.

-## Running the updater script
+## Running the updater script locally

-The updater script requires Python 3 and git installed on the local machine, and must be executed inside a clone of this repository.
-You can execute the script simply with:
+The updater script can also be run locally: you just need to have Python 3 and the python-requests library installed.

 ```
+# Update all the CSV files in the data/ directory
 $ python3 updater.py

+# Update just the data/sample.csv file
+$ python3 updater.py data/sample.csv
 ```

-The script will automatically pull from the remote, update the data, commit it with the bot details and push the new commit to the remote.
-It is released under the MIT license.
+If the `GITHUB_TOKEN` environment variable is present, the script will use it to authenticate with the GitHub API: it can work fine without it, but the API rate limits are pretty low for unauthenticated requests (don't worry, the script will wait for the limits to expire, it will just take more time to finish).

+**Do not run** the `ci.sh` script: it's meant to be run by Travis, and it will push new commits to this repository.